 Although they are both post-graduate level 7 qualifications, the DipTrans and an MA are very different.
 An MA is a course of study and the DipTrans is an exam.
 The two qualifications share some common challenges but they’re very different.
 One key difference is that the financial investment is much higher for a university MA in translation studies.
 Check out this article for the lowdown on the differences between the two.

-Can I sit the CIOL DipTrans exam if I don’t have a degree in languages?
+Can I sit the CIOL DipTrans exam if I don’t have a language degree?

-Is the DipTrans qualification only for European translators?
+Is the DipTrans qualification suitable for translators in the USA?

 We do our best to keep all the information on our website up to date, but things change.
 For the latest information about the CIOL DipTrans exam and to sign up to sit the exam, visit the website of the Chartered Institute of Linguists (CIOL).